 Another couple of ancient monuments which are worth a visit.
 The Temple of Zeus is in good condition, although covered in scaffolding at the time of my visit (January 2020).
 Hadrian’s Arch was one of the main gateways in Athens, and presently sits in the middle of a busy retail district; a perfect example of where old meets new.

-- Greek spa treatment – I booked an olive oil Cretian massage and it was absolute heaven.
-The spa treatements in Athens are amazing, and I can thoroughly recommend the spa at The Electra Metropolis hotel.
+Food in Athens is amazing.
+No trip to Athens would be complete without trying some of their incredible kebabs, or moussaka.
+Greece is also famous for it’s spa treatments.
+I booked an olive oil Cretian massage and it was absolute heaven.
+The spa treatements in Athens are incredible, and I can thoroughly recommend the spa at The Electra Metropolis hotel.

+Fitting these sites in is possible in 3 days.
 If you have 1 day, I recommend day 1.
 For 2 days, add on day 2, and for 3 days add on day 3!
-If you’re lucky enough to have more time than that in Athens, then you may be interested in my ‘A day trip to Delphi’ post – link in the Greece blog posts section.
+If you’re lucky enough to have more time than that in Athens, then you can also check out my day trip to Delphi post here.

 - Day 1 – The Acropolis, Acropolis Museum, Areopagus Rock, Filopappou Hill, The Agora of Athens, Anafiotika & Plaka